 People, Place and Policy (PPP) is a forum for articles which address the relationship and interaction between people, place and policy.
 It invites researchers, policy makers and practitioners to discuss and disseminate research, reflection and ideas related to contemporary debates within all aspects of social policy.
-‘Policy’ is conceptualised broadly to incorporate a wide range of social concerns including for instance – economic development and labour markets, poverty, the welfare state, the voluntary and community sector, social exclusion, housing, sustainability, health and social care.
+‘Policy’ is conceptualised broadly to incorporate a wide range of social concerns including for instance – economic development and labour markets, poverty, the welfare state, the voluntary and community sector, social exclusion, housing, sustainability, health and social care, energy and environment.
 The journal is international and interdisciplinary in scope representing an interface of sociology, geography, planning and urban studies, economics and political science.
 People, Place and Policy (PPP) aims to promote dialogue between academics, policy-makers and practitioners by supporting the dissemination of ideas, comment and findings across a range of contemporary policy issues.

 Why publish in PPP?

 - Quick turnaround time: We aim to have made an initial decision on a paper within four weeks of submission.

 - Open access: People, Place and Policy is a public platform for high quality, current policy debate.

 - Inclusive: The journal provides a supportive publication process for Early Career Researchers.

 - Impact: We have an international authorship and readership.